samuelaguilera/sar-friendly-smtp/readme.txt

 This is useful if you want to use the same settings network-wide in a WordPress network (multisite installation).

 == Changelog ==

+= 1.2.2 =

+* Added missing closing div tag in settings page.
+* Fixed saving From Name in settings page when single quotes are used (e.g. O'Brian).

 = 1.2 =